 - The running of solar water pumps is affordable because of lower operating and maintenance charges.

 - There are decreased environmental impacts simply by not using combustion engines.

-- When no electricity is available, and wind does not provide enough power, solar is helpful.
+- Solar is helpful when no electricity is available, and the wind does not provide enough power.

 - A good alternative in rural areas where electricity is not available.